-- The uniform shop opens on Wednesdays: 8.00 12.00 noon. - For an up-to-date price list, refer to the school website. - Additional items available at the uniform shop: - School backpack - Home reading folder (not K) - Wind Jacket
+- All items are available from the school • The uniform shop opens on Wednesdays: 8.00 - 12.00 noon. • Second hand uniforms are available from • For an up-to-date price list, refer to the school website. • Only uniforms purchased from the Epping • Additional items available at the uniform West uniform shop will be accepted as a shop: - School backpack There is no exchange on second hand - Home reading folder (not K) - Wind Jacket - The school uniform shop is situated along

 PHYSICAL EDUCATION PROGRAM (PE) - YEARS K-2

-GIRLS BOYS

-Shoes: Black or white joggers Shoes: Black or white joggers
+GIRLS Shoes: Black or white joggers

-Socks: White ankle socks Socks: Grey socks

-Shirt: Grey polo with school crest Shirt: Grey polo with school crest

-Sports pants: Maroon dress shorts or Sports pants: Grey shorts or

-maroon track pants. maroon track pants

-Hat: Maroon slouch hat with school crest Hat: Maroon slouch hat with school crest
+Socks: White ankle socks Shirt: Grey polo with school crest Sports pants: Maroon dress shorts or maroon track pants.
+Hat: Maroon slouch hat with school crest

 Maroon hair ribbon/school hair accessories